yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - Connect to several tenants
 - Import and export config of a tenant
+- Edit access request, public identities, password, and org configuration for a tenant
 - View, edit, aggregate, test, peek, ping, clone, or reset sources
 - View, create, edit, delete, clone, and test transforms
 - View, create, edit, delete provisioning policies of a source